paigeweber13/fine-hardware-visualization/README.md

    - have it check bandwidth for all types of memory/cache
    - have it check architecture to know what size of caches
    - have it populate architecture.h

+### Improve software engineering
-   - improve software engineering: make it consistent what calls likwid, etc.
+ - make it consistent what calls likwid
+ - makefile has some unnecessary repetition of variables
+   - compare ./examples/polynomial_expansion/makefile with ./makefile

+# Parameters used to create visualizations
+ - memory-stressed versions used parameters n=67108864 d=1 nbiter=800.
+   Examples of memory-stressed versions include:
+   - ./visualizations/polynomial_basic_mem*
+   - ./visualizations/polynomial_block_mem*
+ - CPU-stressed versions used parameters n=67108864 d=1000 nbiter=80.
+Examples
+   of memory-stressed versions include:
+   - ./visualizations/polynomial_basic_cpu*
+   - ./visualizations/polynomial_block_cpu*

 # Examples design
 Examples should be designed with simplicity as a priority.
 There should be no